-One development of new drug called TTC-352, said preparation may be equally effective in the treatment of breast cancer as well as other drugs for hormone therapy such as tamoxifen, or aromatase inhibitors, but with fewer side effects.
+One development of new drug called TTC-352, said preparation may be equally effective in the treatment of breast cancer as well as other drugs for hormone therapy such as tamoxifen or an aromatase inhibitor, but with fewer side effects.

-Preclinical studies have shown that TTC-352, which is a selective estrogen mimics, causing complete regression of the tumor, but unlike tamoxifen can reduce the risk of developing uterine cancer.
+Preclinical studies have shown that TTC-352, which is a selective estrogen mimics, causing complete tumor regression, but in contrast to the tamoxifen can reduce the risk of developing uterine cancer.

 Since TTC-352 is a selective estrogen mimics, its mechanism is different from the mechanism of tamoxifen and inhibitors of aromatase and it was shown that it is effective in treating breast cancer, which has become resistant to these conventional medicines.